-Trump Claims NRA Is Illegally ‘Under Siege’ By Democrats
+Donald Trump Claims NRA Is Illegally ‘Under Siege’ By Democrats

-Donald Trump said that the National Rifle Association is “under siege” by Democrats after New York’s attorney general opened an inquiry into the gun rights lobbying organization.
+President Donald Trump said that the National Rifle Association is “under siege” by Democrats after New York’s attorney general opened an inquiry into the gun rights lobbying organization.
 According to CNN, the president also called for the group to “get its act together” as an internal leadership battle is playing out within the group.

 “The NRA is under siege by Cuomo and the New York State A.G., who are illegally using the State’s legal apparatus to take down and destroy this very important organization, & others,” Trump wrote in a tweet.
 “It must get its act together quickly, stop the internal fighting, & get back to GREATNESS – FAST!”